Distance: 24 miles out and back

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

-Beyond the valley the road turns seriously steep—“damn it I absolutely will not walk this” steep at its worst—as it climbs up to the next ridge to the east.
+Beyond the valley the road turns seriously steep—“damn it I absolutely will not walk this” steep at its worst—with lots of pitches in the teens and the occasional 17%—as it climbs up to the next ridge to the east.
 It moderates, then goes around a left turn, and, bang, you’re done.
 You finish at the precise spine of the ridge—the road continues down the back side, but it’s private and gated off.
 Pat yourself on the back, enjoy the views, try to ignore the spent cartridges that litter the ground and disturb your tranquility, and ride back home.

 The ride back down isn’t all ideal.
 Some pitches are too steep to enjoy (especially watch the first hard L turn that comes very soon after you start back—I went rocketing off the road there when I vastly overestimated my braking power).
 There is some rough road surface near the top.
 But much of it is great, and it gets better as you get lower and the road gets straighter and smoother and the pitch gets shallower.
 The last few miles are dreamy, as close to soaring as you can get on solid ground.